FidelityInternational/cicimages-tools/CONTRIBUTING.md

 You will often want to supply resources to support your exercise.
 Put these files within the resources directory.

 ### Defining support infrastructure

 Some exercises will require some kind of test infrastructure to for participants to run their exercise code against.
-The `cic up` wraps docker-compose to stand up the infrastructure you prescribe in ...
+The `cic up` wraps docker-compose to stand up the infrastructure you prescribe in `.cic/docker-compose.yml`.
+To read more about what can be done with docker-compose read the [documentation](https://docs.docker.com/compose/).

+#### CIC_PWD
+To reference files within the exercise directory, specify paths relative to the `CIC_PWD` environment variable.
+E.g. `${CIC_PWD}/resources/a_file`

+#### After hook

+There will be times where you want to wait for something to happen before the `cic up` command exits.
+For example you might want to wait for a server to be up and ready to receive requests.
+In this case add an executable file called `.cic/after`.
+Permissable languages within this file are: Bash, Ruby and Python.

-Revision: 44e31ad6c595867170a8627aa82b3e9bd061ba31320b97f382a0e7392342226a
+Revision: e9ee1e2dded8c9c26dbb6650a364b57a739ae44c6f889f853dcc4e11b27ef01a